axelarnetwork/axelar-docs/pages/validator/external-chains/ethereum.md

 ##### 3. Verify if its in sync

-To verify if your node is in sync you can check the latest value from the [explorer](https://ropsten.etherscan.io/).
+To verify if your node is in sync you can check the latest block from the [explorer](https://ropsten.etherscan.io/).
+Compare it with what you have in `sudo journalctl -u geth -f`

 ## Test your Ethereum RPC connection